 US retail sales sank 1.9% mom in December, the biggest decline since February of 2021, and ending 4 straight months of strong growth amid rising omicron infections, a surge in inflation and as a large share of holiday shopping was pushed to earlier months on expectations of shipping delays.
 Figures compare with market forecasts of a flat reading.
 Biggest declines were seen in nonstore retailers (-8.7%), furniture stores (-5.5%), sporting goods (-4.3%), clothing (-3.1%), electronics (-2.9%) and general merchandise stores (-1.5%).
 A fall was also seen in sales at food services and drinking places (-0.8%), gasoline stations (-0.7%), food and beverages stores (-0.5%) and auto dealers (-0.4%).
 Year-on-year, retail sales increased 16.9% however, as historically high price increases continue to weigh. source: U.S. Census Bureau

 Retail Sales MoM in the United States averaged 0.39 percent from 1992 until 2021, reaching an all time high of 18.20 percent in May of 2020 and a record low of -14.70 percent in April of 2020.
 This page provides - U.S. December Retail Sales Increased More Than Forecast - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-U.S. Retail Sales - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.
+U.S. Retail Sales - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales MoM in the United States is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the U.S. Retail Sales is projected to trend around 1.00 percent in 2022 and 0.40 percent in 2023, according to our econometric models.
+Retail Sales MoM in the United States is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the U.S. Retail Sales is projected to trend around 1.00 percent in 2023 and 0.40 percent in 2024, according to our econometric models.